vedangnaik/Carina-mirror/README.md

 1. Install Qt5 and Qt Creator from the [official website](https://www.qt.io/download).
 Make sure to download Qt v5.xx (this should be the default).
 2. Install and set up Git for Linux by following the steps [here](https://www.atlassian.com/git/tutorials/install-git).
 Note that some distros come with Git pre-installed; you can check this by typing `git --version` into a terminal.
 If you get a version number, then you can skip this step.
 You may also have to install `gcc, g++, make` and other tools; the terminal will tell you how to do so.
 3. Install MCC Universal Library.
 This is used to communicate with MCC devices.
 Install it by following the steps [here](https://github.com/mccdaq/uldaq).
-4. Install Googletest.
-This is the testing framework used by Carina.
-Clone [this repository](https://github.com/google/googletest) into the same directory `Carina` is in.

 ### Build
 Now that you have a Linux environment and all the dependencies set up, you can build Carina.
 To do so, do the following in a terminal: